 ?

-Before diving head first back into a job search, ask yourself what you really want to do from this point on.
+Before diving head first into a stream of endless job applications, ask yourself what you really want to do from this point on.
 Do you want to work for a company in the same sector?
 Do you want the same role?
+Do you want to freelance while you figure out your next move?

 Also think about how much you want to get paid and what sort of benefits you’re looking for in your next job.
 Our Salary Database and free Market Research Guide can help when setting your market salary range.

 Job hunting is exhausting.
-Take it day-by-day and know that you aren’t alone.
+Take it day-by-day and know that there is light at the end of this tunnel.
 It’s important to have some sort of structure in your days with a daily routine.
 Add some much-needed self care and set realistic expectations in your job search to promote a positive outlook.

-Please, please, please ask for help if you need it, whether that’s spending time with your friends to free your mind, working with a life or career coach, or reaching out to a mental health professional.
-There are people out there that can help you through this.
+Please, please, please ask for help if you need it, whether that’s spending time with your family and friends to free your mind, working with a life or career coach, or reaching out to a mental health professional.
+There are people out there that can help you through this, including those in the Salary Transparent Street community.

 That wraps it up for this week.
 Until next time, stay awesome, stay strong, and keep advocating for yourself no matter what!
-I’m Daniella, a writer, engineer, and creator of I Like to Dabble and Remote Work Bestie - my blog and podcast for leveling up your money, career, and side hustles.
+I’m Daniella Flores, a former engineer who writes about tech, money, and careers, a current member of the CNET Money Expert Review Board, and career researcher that’s appeared in TIME, CNBC, and Investopedia (among many others).
 I’m extremely passionate about workers' rights and financial freedom, so it’s a pleasure to be able to bring you this type of content through the Salary Transparent Street blog (thank you for the opportunity, Hannah!)
-You can also follow me on Instagram, TikTok, Linkedin, and Twitter.
-Chat soon!
+You can also follow me on Linkedin.
+Chat soon! 👋

 If this guide helps you improve your negotiation skills, let us know!
 Send us an email ➡️ hello@salarytransparentstreet.com